cyniphile/rosalind/blog-post.md

 # rust strings
 - what is rust
 - writing this first code was slow because I didn't know rust at all
 - The rust book is very good.
-Rust is not garbage collected, but the compiler helps you manually manage memory, and as such requires you to write some extra annotations on variables ownership, which functions are using them and how long they are supposed to live (borrowing and lifetimes).
+Rust is not garbage collected, but the compiler helps you manually manage memory, and as such requires you, the programmer, to write some extra bookeeping anntations on variables' ownership, which functions are using them and how long they are supposed to live ("borrowing" and "lifetimes").
 I've seen it called "semiautomatic memory management" (as opposed to C/C++ where you have to just know and remember how to manage memory).
 There are also other low level aspects (usize, int32, etc vs int, strings very complicated).
 While some of this is rust, part of it is systems programming.
 Rust is like bowling with the bumpers: can be maddening to be alwys bouncing back and forth down the lane but eventually I will knock some pins over, vs C++ where i'd immideately be in a gutter of weird memory issues.
 - With py03 installed the project become pretty slow to compile ~22s (a known problem with rust).
 - First test rust is about 30% _slower_!
 Maybe there's just some overhead, so let's make the file really big?
 Nope still
 - Try rust only: